afcolon/PracticeProblems/README.md

 ## 🧪 Testing Infrastructure

-The backend service runs automated business validation checks using **JUnit 5** and **Spring Boot Test Starters** to ensure constraints (like email duplication guards and thread-safe serial IDs) are fully functional.
+The backend service runs automated checks at two layers using **JUnit 5**, **Mockito**, and **Spring Boot Test Starters**:

+*   **Service layer** (`SubscriptionServiceImplTest`) — validates business rules directly: email format validation, case-insensitive duplicate detection, and thread-safe ID assignment, asserting on the exceptions thrown for each failure case.
+*   **Controller layer** (`SubscriptionControllerTest`) — uses `@WebMvcTest` with a mocked `SubscriptionService` to verify HTTP routing, request/response JSON shape, and that each exception type is translated into the correct status code, without re-testing business logic already covered by the service tests.

 ### Running Backend Unit Tests
 Because Gradle runs inside an isolated container, you can execute the test suite dynamically on the fly without stopping your application stack.

 Open a separate terminal window and run:
 ```bash